LukeSmithxyz/based.cooking/README.md

 - The file needs to be `\n` terminated in unix-fashion (if you're on Linux you don't need to care, it should be automatic).

-**If you fail to do these things, I will close your submission and you will have to resubmit.
+**If you fail to do these things, I will close your submission, and you will have to resubmit.
 I am tired of having to fix more than 50% of submissions.**

 You may include a json file with your personal links/donation addresses in `data/authors/your-name.json`.
 See mine (`data/authors/luke-smith.json`) for a